Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+Changes in Sku r32.12
+- Added a "Buy" menu option (additionally to Left click and Right click) for items at vendors to buy stacks.
+If you're buying more than 20 items the addon needs to buy them in steps of 20 every 0.25 seconds.
+That may take a while with lager stacks.
+The addon plays the auction house scan progress sound on every bought stack of 20 items.
+- Fixed the missing translations for beacon types in quest notifications settings.
+- Fixed a bug that was still printing available quests to chat if quest notifications were disabled.
+- Removed "level unknown" output for objects on interact soft targeting with sku tts.
+- Auction house filters are now working for auctions from full scan too.

 ## Changes in Sku r32.10
 - Disabled quest notifications while you are on taxi via a flight master.
 - Fixed a bug with quest notifications distance that is printed to the chat.